chenhunghan/keycloak/README.md

-# Dev-Optimized Container Images For Keycloak Extension and Theme Development
+# Dev-Optimized container images For Keycloak SPI and theme development
-The image is built with `tar` and `gzip`, thus allows `devspace dev`/`kubectl cp`
+The image is built with `tar`/`gzip`/`util-linux`, thus allows `devspace dev`/`kubectl cp` and allow devspace restart helper scripts work.

 Like https://github.com/loft-sh/devspace-containers, but for Keycloak.

 ## Devspace